 When you are ready to add music to your YouTube and Instagram content, Thematic is the way to go for royalty free music that matches your aesthetic.
 You’ll probably even find your new favorite artists while you’re here.
 I’m currently loving everything Elli Moore and Citrus Avenue.

-We hope you enjoyed this guide to the top tools for content creators.
-These are the best tools every content creator needs to get started and will help you in making the best content and taking your content creator business to the next level ✅
+We hope you enjoyed this guide to the best creator tools for content creators in 2023.
+These are the top tools every content creator needs to get started and will help you in making the best content and taking your content creator business to the next level ✅